great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

     SQLite stores datetime values as strings.
 Because of this, a general SQL Datasource sees datetime columns as string columns.
 A SQLite Datasource has additional handling in place for these fields, and also has additional error reporting for SQLite specific issues.

-    If you are working with SQLite Source Data, use `add_sqlite(...)` to create your Datasource.
+    If you are working with SQLite source data, use `add_sqlite(...)` to create your Datasource.
     :::

 ### Connect to the data in a table (Optional)